ReinaldoSalla/ecommerce-nestjs-reactjs/readme.md

 make the frontend shows something (anmation) the the users click post or update or delete

 process validations messages for frotend

+how can the user upload a image during post

 add react-router, or some king of routing system for multiple links